 The census also collects school level aggregate counts of teacher vacancies, occasional teachers and support staff employed through an Agency/third party service provider.
 Local authorities also supply data on the number of educational psychologists they employ.
+However this will not show the true number of educational psychologists as local authorities do not include educational psychologists where the service has been outsourced or where this provision is been shared with other local authorities.

-The data collected as part of the administration of the Teachers' Pension Scheme (known as the Database of Teacher Records, DTR) is used in several places within the SFR.
+The data collected as part of the administration of the Teachers' Pension Scheme (known as the Database of Teacher Records, DTR) is used in several places within the publication.
 The DTR is used to derive statistics on the number of qualified teachers that retire in the latest financial year and the type of retirement.
 It is also used to derive statistics on the number of qualified teachers that are currently out of service and the number of qualified teachers that have no service history (in state funded schools in England).